-Adele Will Perform at the 2017 Grammy Awards
+Adele Will Perform At The 2017 Grammy Awards

 — Teen Network (@iaam) January 20, 2017

-Even though Adele handled the situation professionally, she later spoke about this on the Ellen DeGeneres show saying that she had an emotional breakdown.
-She said at the time: ‘It threw the whole thing off.
+Even though Adele handled the situation professionally, she later spoke about it on the Ellen DeGeneres Show, saying that she had an emotional breakdown.

+“It threw the whole thing off.
 Next time I have any sound issues, I am going to start over.
-[I will tell them,] “Sorry, that’s not working for me.”, as Daily Mail reports.
+[I will tell them,] ‘Sorry, that’s not working for me,'” as Daily Mail reports.

 The 59th Grammy Award ceremony will be hosted by The Late Late Show star James Corden and is produced by AEG Ehrlich Ventures for the Recording Academy.
-Ken Ehrlich is executive producer, Louis J. Horvitz is director, Ben Winston is a producer, and David Wild and Ehrlich are the writers.
+Ken Ehrlich is the executive producer, Louis J. Horvitz is the director, Ben Winston is a producer, and David Wild and Ehrlich are the writers.

-The 2017 Grammy Awards show, hosted by James Corden at the Staples Center in Los Angeles, will air on CBS Feb.
+The 2017 Grammy Awards, hosted by James Corden, from the Staples Center in Los Angeles, will air on CBS on Feb.
 12 at 8 p.m.
 ET.

 [Featured Image by Joern Pollex /GettyImages]